SucreLab/AlveolEye/README.md

 ![Issues](https://img.shields.io/github/issues/SucreLab/AlveolEye)

 This repository contains the beta version of AlveolEye, created by the [Sucre lab](https://www.sucrelab.org/).
-Code authored by Samuel Hirsh, Joseph Hirsh, Nick Negretti, and Shawyon Shirazi.
+The code is authored by Samuel Hirsh, Joseph Hirsh, Nick Negretti, and Shawyon Shirazi.

-AlveolEye is a Napari plugin that uses computer vision tools and classical image processing
+AlveolEye is a Napari plugin that uses computer vision and classical image processing
-to calculate mean linear intercept (MLI) and airspace volume density (ASVD) from histological images.
+to calculate mean linear intercept (MLI) and airspace volume density (ASVD) of histologic images.

-The primary goal of this tool is to aid researchers, not to provide a complete automated annotation solution.
+The goal of this tool is to aid researchers, not provide a complete automated annotation solution.

-We welcome issues, feedback, and pull requests!
+We welcome Git issues and feedback!

 ## Installation

-The goal of this process is to create a conda environment containing both Napari and all AlveolEye requirements.
+The goal of this process is to create a conda environment containing Napari and all AlveolEye requirements.

 *If you already have conda set up, you can skip step 1.*